Mangala-Manmatharaja/Network-Device-Ping-Tester/README.md

-🔍 Network Device Ping Te
+🔍 Network Device Ping Tes
 This is a basic Python-based ping tester that checks the status of network devices (e.g., routers, servers) by pinging their IP addresses and logs the results to a text file.
 Perfect for educational purposes or ethical network monitoring.

 📌 Features